Comprehensive Breakdown of Options Strategies

 Strategy brief

-The Iron Hawk buying strategy is an options strategy with limited return and risk.
+The Long Iron Condor strategy is an options strategy with limited return and risk.

 When the stock price is above the high break-even point or less than the low break-even point, the strategy yields positive returns.